-The Pleasant City Youth Empowerment Center's roof has been leaking for the last 3-4 months.
-The Contractor who inspected the roof reported that it cannot be repaired in its current condition and has exceeded its life expectancy.
-The current roof was renovated in the mid-1990s and is thirty (30) years old.
+The Pleasant City Youth Empowerment Center's roof has experienced leaks during recent rain events.
+The Contractor who inspected the roof reported that it cannot be repaired in its current condition.
+The current roof, which was last renovated in the mid-1990s and is thirty (30) years old will be replaced.